-The site is valued by residents of the development and also used by non-residents, living in flats without garden access.
+The site is used by residents of the development and also greatly valued by non-residents, living in flats without garden access.
 In July 2019, the Redington Frognal Residents Association organised a wildlife gardening workshop, in conjunction with FrogLife, for local residents.
-The event was attended by 90 local residents, gaining coverage in the local newspaper.
+The event was attended by 90 local residents, gaining coverage in the local newspaper (see Evidence Base document (69 vii) LGS 7).

-The site is a valuable community asset and the Plan therefore wishes to designate the gardens as Local Green Space.
+The site has become a valuable community asset and the Plan therefore wishes to designate all the gardens (hatched kin the map below) as Local Green Space.
 The natural pond, in the north-western corner of the site (adjacent to the Vicarage garden), is expressly included within this designation, on account of its high value to biodiversity.